-IHCA ICAL members provide services to Iowa’s frail and elderly served through nursing facilities, assisted living communities, residential care facilities, home health and hospice agencies, community-based services, and senior housing.
-We are dedicated to enhancing long term and post-acute health care in Iowa by providing leadership, advocacy, information, and education to a broad range of providers, consumers, government agencies, and others comprising the long term and post-acute health care community.
+IHCA members provide services to Iowa’s frail and elderly served through nursing and rehab facilities, assisted living programs, residential care facilities, home health and private duty nursing agencies, community-based services, and independent senior living communities.
+We are dedicated to enhancing long term services and supports in Iowa by providing leadership, advocacy, information, and education to a broad range of providers, consumers, government agencies, and others comprising the long term services and supports health care community.

-IHCA members represent providers of long term and post-acute care services in many areas and settings, including nursing facilities, assisted living communities, residential care facilities, home health, hospice, and senior living.
-Our members serve more than 42,000 Iowans in the long term and post-acute care continuum.
+IHCA members represent providers of long term services and supports in many areas and settings, including nursing and rehab facilities, assisted living programs, residential care facilities, home health and private duty nursing agencies, and independent senior living communities.
+Our members serve more than 42,000 Iowans in the long term services and supports continuum.
 These organizations employ more than 30,000 people who provide quality care and services to Iowa’s frail and elderly.

 Iowa’s frail and elderly citizens are entitled to a supportive and ethical environment in which professional and compassionate care is delivered.

 This belief compels IHCA and its members to advocate not only for the long term and home care provider community, but also for individuals who, because of physical or psychological needs, require services at home or in a long term and post-acute care settings.
 We are dedicated to professionalism, ethical behavior, and integrity among all who provide and continually strive to achieve a higher quality of care.

 IHCA strives to achieve the following goals in fulfilling our mission and vision:

 We will be a strong organization.